manuelkiessling/bivouac/README.md

 # bivouac
-Web-based group chat with easy drag&drop file sharing
+Non-public group chat with easy file sharing - work in progress

 ## About

-bivouac provides an open source software package which allows to easily setup and run web-based group chats with dead-simple file-sharing (drag a file into the chat, and it's immediately available as a download for all chat members).
+bivouac is a work in progress project which aims to provide an open-source software package which allows to easily setup and run non-public web-based group chats with dead-simple file-sharing (drag a file into the chat, and it's immediately available as a download for all chat members).

 Besides these "feature goals", my secondary goal is to learn how to architect Node.js applications that are relatively complex, with domain-driven design